 DEALING WITH DIFFICULT PEOPLE

 Awkward customers.
 Prickly colleagues.
 Meddlesome managers.
 Difficult behaviour can manifest itself in many ways in the workplace.
 But whoever it comes from, one thing’s for certain: the stress it causes can really hurt - even to the extent of illness and absenteeism.
 It also takes its toll on productivity and can be extremely time consuming.
-So, in this practical workshop you’ll learn how to deal rationally with difficult people whose behaviour can become demanding and aggressive.
+So, in this virtual training you’ll learn how to deal rationally with difficult people whose behaviour can become demanding and aggressive.
 Find out how to say no and mean no. Discover how to be more assertive.
 Develop skills to cope by not taking things personally.
 And recognise the key stages in conflict escalation.

 There must be a lot of difficult people in the world because this is one of our best-selling courses.
 It's aimed at anyone who has to deal with difficult people - clients, partners, staff, management or colleagues - with unrealistic expectations and an over-inflated sense of entitlement, whose behaviour becomes unreasonable, aggressive or demanding.